Nissan: Expansion into foreign markets

 In the 1950s Nissan decided to expand into worldwide markets.
-Nissan management realized, that their Datsun small car line would fulfill an unmet need in markets such as Australia and the world's largest car market, the United States.
+Nissan management realized, that its Datsun small car line would fulfill an unmet need in markets such as Australia and the world's largest car market, the United States.
 Nissan first showcased the Datsun Bluebird at the 1958 Los Angeles Auto Show.
 Nissan had entered the Middle East market in 1957 when it sold its first car in Saudi Arabia.
 The company formed a US subsidiary, Nissan Motor Corporation U.S.A., in Gardena, California in 1960 headed by Yutaka Katayama.
 Nissan continued to improve the Sedan series with the latest technological advancements and chic Italianate styling for sporty cars such as the Datsun Fairlady roadsters, the race-winning 411 series, the Datsun 510 and the Datsun 240Z.
 By 1970 Nissan had become one of the world's largest exporters of automobiles.
 In 1970, Teocar was established, which was a Greek assembly plant created in cooperation with local Nissan distributor Theocharakis.

 Nissan Mexicana was established in the early-1960s and commenced manufacturing in 1966 at the Cuernavaca assembly facility, making it Nissan's first North American assembly plant.
 In the wake of the 1973 oil crisis, consumers worldwide, especially in the lucrative US market, began turning to high-quality small economy cars.
-To meet the growing demand the new Nissan Sunny, the company built new factories in Mexico, Australia, New Zealand, Taiwan, United States, and South Africa.
+To meet the growing demand of the new Nissan Sunny, the company built new factories in Mexico, Australia, New Zealand, Taiwan, United States, and South Africa.
 The "Chicken Tax" of 1964 placed a 25 percent tax on commercial vans imported to the United States.
 Nissan Motor Manufacturing Corporation USA was established in 1980.
 Nissan, Toyota and Honda began establishing manufacturing plants in the US in the early-1980s.
 Nissan's initial assembly plant Smyrna assembly plant broke ground in 1980 and at first only built trucks such as the Datsun 720 and the Nissan Hardbody Truck, but has since expanded to produce several car and SUV lines, including the Nissan Altima, the Nissan Maxima, as well as the Rogue, Pathfinder, Infiniti QX60, and the Nissan Leaf all-electric car.
 The addition of mass-market automobiles was in response to the 1981 Voluntary Export Restraints imposed by the US Government.
 An engine plant in Decherd, Tennessee followed.
 Most recently a second assembly plant was established in Canton, Mississippi.